 Tabatha Saunders, a Badtjala and Bidjara woman, says “the colonials were hell bent on indoctrinating the ‘savages’” back then.

-“I think he saw the way of the ‘whites’ as a portal for him to win what was was really a losing battle for our people under the colonial regime.
-If he could glide under the radar, and ‘assimilate’, he would be able to help communities in his own way,” says Saunders.
+“I think he saw the way of the ‘whites’ as a portal for him to win what was really a losing battle for our people,” she says.
+“If he could glide under the radar, and ‘assimilate’, he would be able to help communities in his own way.”

 Australia’s first Aboriginal Deacon, Reverend James Noble.
 Photographer: Unknown.
 Source: Christians of the Australia Clay